jithin-zac/gherkin-parse/README.md

 # gherkin-parse
-NPM package for converting a .feature(cucumber framework) file to a JSON file and vice versa.
+NPM package for converting a .feature file ([cucumber](https://cucumber.io/) test cases) to a JSON object and vice versa.

 ## Installation